Hallucinations

 First, your doctor needs to find out what's causing your hallucinations.
 They'll ask about your medical history and do a physical exam.
 Then they'll ask about your symptoms.

 They may need to do tests to help figure out the problem.
-For instance, an EEG, or electroencephalogram, checks for unusual patterns of electrical activity in your brain.
+For instance, an electroencephalogram (EEG) checks for unusual patterns of electrical activity in your brain.
 It could show if your hallucinations are due to seizures.

-You might get an MRI, or magnetic resonance imaging, which uses powerful magnets and radio waves to make pictures of the inside of your body.
-It can find out if a brain tumor or something else, like an area that's had a small stroke, could be to blame.
+You might get an MRI, which uses powerful magnets and radio waves to make pictures of the inside of your body.
+It can find out if a brain tumor or something else, such as an area that's had a small stroke, could be to blame.

 Your doctor will treat the condition that's causing the hallucinations.
-This can include things like:
+This can include things such as:

-• Medication for schizophrenia or dementias like Alzheimer's disease
+• Medication for schizophrenia or dementias such as Alzheimer's disease

 • Treatment for macular degeneration, glaucoma, and cataracts